top of page

 Review Your Current Plan

-Before the upcoming changes go into effect, it’s essential to assess your current Medicare coverage.
+Before the upcoming changes go into effect, assessing your current Medicare coverage is essential.
 Review your plan documents to understand your benefits, coverage limits, and costs.
-List any changes to your health or medication requirements, making sure your plan continues to meet your needs.
+List any changes to your health or medication requirements.
+Make sure your plan continues to meet your needs.

 Stay Informed

 To navigate these changes effectively, stay updated on Medicare news.
-You can subscribe to newsletters, participate in informational seminars, or directly access resources from Medicare.
+You can subscribe to newsletters or participate in informational seminars.
+Directly accessing resources from Medicare is also a great option.
 Staying informed about policy updates and deadlines will help you make educated decisions regarding your health insurance.

 This proactive approach will ensure you have the necessary information to select the best plans during the enrollment periods.